iquiw/macipr/README.md

 | `n`              | Number               |
 | `%`              | `%` character itself |

+Number specifier can be prefixed by padding length, such as `%10n`.
+If padding length starts with `0`, `0` is used as padding character.
+Otherwise, space (` `) is sued as padding character.

 ### Escape

 | Escaped string | Translation          |